Daily readings

 Saturday, January 24, 2026

 Saint Francis de Sales, Bishop and Doctor.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Francis de Sales, Bishop and Doctor